Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Performance of the Integer-Forcing scheme

 Standard linear equalizers, such as the zero-forcing equalizer, or the MMSE equalizer, fail to achieve the optimal number of DoF when $N<M$ (In fact, when $N<M$, they achieve zero DoF).
-Thus, the fact that IF equalization achieves the full DoF is remarkable.
-For almost every real-valued MIMO-MAC channel with $M$ users equipped with a single transmit antenna and a receiver equipped with $N$ receive antennas, each user can achieve $\min(M,N)/M$ DoF using IF equalization.
-This extends Theorem 6 of~\cite{CoFTransformISIT}, which only covered the case of $N=1$. \end{remark}
+In light of this fact, our result that IF equalization achieves the full DoF is notable.
+As discussed in Remark~\ref{rem:mac}, this result is also applicable for the MIMO-MAC channel.
+Thus, for almost every real-valued MIMO-MAC channel with $M$ users equipped with a single transmit antenna and a receiver equipped with $N$ receive antennas, each user can achieve $\min(M,N)/M$ DoF using IF equalization.
+This extends~\cite[Corollary 6]{CoFTransformFull}, which only covered the case of $N=1$.

-The performance of IF equalization over Rayleigh fading channels was studied in~\cite{zneg12IT} and it was shown that when $N\geq M$ the IF equalizer achieves the optimal receive DMT (corresponding to transmission of independent streams from each antenna).
-However, in order to approach capacity for all channel realizations, transmitting independent streams from each antenna is not sufficient.